 Perhaps these architects had followed a consistent design line from start to finish, but what about those who have surprised us with an architectural work that is unrelated to the rest of the work done in his/her career?

-I remember feeling an enormous sense of anxiety when after having learned “five points towards a new architecture,” formulated by Le Corbusier (and then reciting them as if they were unequivocal laws), I discovered that he toward the end of his career thought EVERYTHING he had taught was wrong.
-And he created the Notre Dame du Haut Chapel (Ronchamp, France) to prove it.
-In this project he breaks with his principles of standardization and geometric style, to give rise to a response with enormous plastic freedom that also responds to the environment.
+I remember feeling an enormous sense of anxiety when, after having learned the “five points towards a new architecture” formulated by Le Corbusier -and then reciting them as if they were unequivocal laws-, I discovered that he, toward the end of his career, started to think that EVERYTHING he had taught during his life was wrong.
+So he created the Notre Dame du Haut Chapel in Ronchamp, France to prove it.
+In this project he separates himself from his principles of standardization and geometric style to give rise to a response of enormous plastic freedom that also responds to the environment.

-It is true that the experience gained over the years is one of the main factors influencing the evolution of an architect (and of any person of any profession for that matter), but I think, beyond that, emotions do a lot for any artist.
+It is true that the experience gained over the years is one of the main factors influencing the evolution of an architect -and of any person of any profession for that matter-, but I think that emotions do even more for any artist.

-Then, it would be interesting to analyze in parallel the life and architectural work of this great master.
-I may be wrong, and this could be just some random thought from a romantic person, but is it possible that these changes have been produced from more than just experience and a sudden awakening to a new architectural reality?
+Which is why I believe it would be interesting to analyze in parallel the life and work of a great master of architecture such as Le Corbusier.
+I might be wrong, and this could be just some random idea product of a romantic mind, but would it be possible that these changes have been produced from more than just experience and a sudden awakening to a new architectural reality?

 Perhaps we do not want to admit that what we feel affects or influences our creations.
-We prefer to think that what we do is inspired solely by external agents . . . by emotions of others (the client), by the environment or by specific situations.
-Perhaps we dare not admit it, because we feel that this could weaken the seriousness of what we do.
+We prefer to think that what we do is inspired solely by external agents such as the environment, the client’s emotions, or some other specific situations.
+Perhaps we do not dare to admit it, because we feel that this could weaken the seriousness of what we do.

-But that is the easy way.
-I think we could see it as something positive and enriching, something that, if we learn to control it (reinforcing the positive emotions and limiting the negative ones), would be able to give a new level of emotionality to our buildings.
+But this is the easy way out.
+I think we could see it as something positive and enriching; something that, if we learn to control it by reinforcing the positive emotions and limiting the negative ones, would be able to grant a new level of emotionality to our buildings.

 I would like to believe that this project was done by someone in control of his emotions…